Super Singer (Tamil TV series): Super Singer Season 11

+Super Singer Season 12

+COMING SOON!
+The first "Audition Call For" promo was released on 27th July 2026.

 Spin-off

 Super Singer T20

 Super Singer T20 (சூப்பர் சிங்கர் T20) is a 2012-2015 Indian Tamil-language reality television singing competition, which aired on Star Vijay.
 Former contestants from previous seasons of the Super Singer and Airtel Super Singer Junior shows were divided into 6 teams.
 15 league matches were held where each team competed against the other five teams.
 4 teams were selected for the knockout semi-finals, before the remaining 2 teams competed against each other in the finals.
 The show was hosted by Divyadarshini.

 Super Singer - Champion of Champions

 Super Singer - Champion of Champions is a 2020 Indian Tamil-language reality television singing competition, which aired on Star Vijay.

 Shankar Mahadevan, Sudha Ragunathan, K. S. Chithra, Chinmayi, Anuradha Sriram, Benny Dayal, Kalpana Raghavendar, Vijay Yesudas, Shweta Mohan and Sikkil Gurucharan as the judges, take turns to watch their performance live, albeit, from their homes.
 The show was hosted by Ma Ka Pa Anand and Priyanka Deshpande.
 Super Singer Champion Of Champions Winner is Hari Priya.